RESTRAINT OF TRADE

-Restraint of Trade - What is it?
+Understanding a Restraint of Trade

 A restraint is specifically designed to protect the interests of the employer, they put this agreement in place to protect their customer relationships and intellectual property.
 The clause prohibits an employee from engaging with direct competitors or from competing with the business of the employer for a specific time period and within a certain geographical area after the employment contract has been terminated.